The Pictish Stones of Raasay

 The foundations of the two cross bases (labeled in red) and standing stones or stone carvings (labeled in yellow).
 The pale yellow circle around the pier represents the area where the standing stone was discovered before relocated to it’s present location.

 But what happened to the historical boundary and sanctuary markers?
-Their function in Martins time seemed to be misunderstood and by the time Boswell and Johnson had arrived they had started to disapear altogether.
-From at least the beginning of the 16th century, the MacLeod lairds of Raasay – known as the MacGillieChaluims – would come to rule Raasay and Rona.
-A Crown charter from 1596 states that Calum MacLeod of Raasay and his predecessors “had, since time immemorial, held Raasay from the Bishop of the isles.
-The new Macleods of Raasay would initially be based at Brochel but eventually moved south and inside the borders of “Kilmolnock” – basing their new seat right next to the chapel.
-The name Clachan (An Clachan – “The churchyard” or “the village with a church”) perhaps evolved from the earlier “Kilmolnock”.
+Their function in Martin’s time seems to have been misunderstood, and by the time Boswell and Johnson arrived, they had started to disappear altogether.
+From at least the beginning of the 16th century, the MacLeod lairds of Raasay—known as the MacGillieChaluims—ruled over Raasay and Rona.
+A Crown charter from 1596 states that Calum MacLeod of Raasay and his predecessors “had, since time immemorial, held Raasay from the Bishop of the Isles.”
+The new MacLeods of Raasay would initially be based at Brochel but eventually moved south, within the borders of “Kilmolnock,” establishing their new seat right next to the chapel.
+The name Clachan (An Clachan—”The churchyard” or “the village with a church”) likely evolved from the earlier “Kilmolnock.”

 Lost Stones?